mt7180/prefect-pulumi-data-orchestration/README.md

     ]
 )
 ```
 The automation has two parts.
 The match part looks for every Prefect event and matches on the specified resource id, in this case the id of the newly created static webhook from above.
 The parameters part sets the parameters to be fed into the deployed flow.
-Since our flow has an event_msg parameter, this has to be assigned in the parameters part of the Automation, in this case we assign the whole payload body of the event to it.
+Since our flow [data_flow] has an event_msg parameter, this has to be assigned in the parameters part of the Automation, in this case we assign the whole payload body of the event to it.

 ### Putting it all together

 Now that we've discussed each piece of our event-driven, serverless workflow puzzle, we'll put it all together.
-The following visualization shows the big picture of the ecs:push work pool with the Prefect side, the AWS side, and the interface in-between, the ECS Task Definition.
-The picture is mainly based on the following resources: [AWS ECS Fargate architecture] and [Prefect Push Work Pool Setup]
+The following visualization shows the big picture of the ecs:push work pool on the Prefect side, and the AWS ECR and ECS servives on the other side.
+The ECS API and the ECS Task Definition acts as an interface.
+The following image essentially represents a combination of the following resources: [AWS ECS Fargate architecture] and [Prefect Push Work Pool Setup]

 ![ecs:push work pool](./images/ecs-push-work-pool.png)